parafovea/fovea/docs/docs/user-guides/annotation/creating-annotations.md

 ## Understanding the Timeline

-The timeline component shows all keyframes and interpolation for the selected sequence:
+The timeline panel displays keyframes and interpolation for the selected annotation.
+Press **T** to toggle the timeline visibility.
+The timeline slides in from the right and replaces the standard video controls when expanded.

 ```
 ┌─────────────────────────────────────────────────────────┐